• Home

 USMLE vs. COMLEX: What’s the Difference?

-Women looking slightly suspicious while her arms are raised, palms up, in a gesture showing imbalance.USMLE vs. COMLEX: Is one exam for MD students and the other for DO students?
+Women looking slightly suspicious while her arms are raised, palms up, in a gesture showing imbalance.Prepping for a USMLE Step exam?
+Try 200 free USMLE Step 2 or Step 3 practice questions from The Pass Machine to help get your USMLE prep on track.
+USMLE vs. COMLEX: Is one exam for MD students and the other for DO students?
 It’s not that simple.
-Traditionally speaking, osteopathic medical students have been required to take the COMLEX (Comprehensive Osteopathic Medical Licensing Examination) to be eligible for licensure, whereas allopathic medical students are required to take the USMLE (United States Medical Licensing Exam) in order to obtain their medical license.
-However, the situation is more complex.
-As a medical student, taking board examinations serves a dual purpose… READ MORE
+Traditionally speaking, osteopathic medical students have been required to take the COMLEX (Comprehensive Osteopathic Medical Licensing Examination) to be eligible for licensure, whereas allopathic medical students are required to take the USMLE… Click to Read More

 Filed Under: All Posts, Board Exam, USMLE Tagged With: complex, medical licensing exams, USMLE, usmle vs complex

-What is “Irregular Behavior” on the USMLE?
-How do I avoid it?
+What Is “Irregular Behavior” on the USMLE?
+How Do I Avoid It?

 April 21, 2023 by Simon Padanilam, MD Leave a Comment Categories: All Posts, Board Exam, USMLE Tags: board exam prep, how to pass the USMLE, how to study for the boards, USMLE, USMLE exam prep, USMLE Step 2CK

-View of a Classmate in the background trying to cheat of students seated ahead of him.What is “irregular behavior?”
+View of a Classmate in the background trying to cheat of students seated ahead of him.Prepping for a USMLE Sexam?
+Try 200 free USMLE Step 2 CK practice questions or 200 free USMLE Step 3 practice questions from The Pass Machine to help get your USMLE prep on track.
+What Is “Irregular Behavior?”
 The USMLE examinations are tightly regulated and have a high level of security in place to maintain the integrity of their content and ensure their value in assessing candidates for medical licensing.
-As a result, there are certain actions of examinees that can be flagged as “irregular1” and may be sent for review by the NBME’s Committee for Individualized Review (CIR).
-If the committee determines that the action in question compromises the examination’s integrity, a temporary… READ MORE
+As a result, there are certain actions of examinees that… Click to Read More

 Filed Under: All Posts, Board Exam, USMLE Tagged With: board exam prep, how to pass the USMLE, how to study for the boards, USMLE, USMLE exam prep, USMLE Step 2CK